nicklayden/Primus/README.md

 A CUDA accelerated version of the program will be added eventually.
 Currently, cuda is a bit of a nightmare to work with across systems.

+## Example gif
+Just a small gif showing the underlying Barnes hut tree, along with the Particles in the simulation.
+This one includes:
+Mars, Earth, Sun, and Jupiter, as well as 10 "asteroid" sized particles.

 ## Installation
 Clone this repository
 ```